Fraud: It’s a trap

 Did you Know?

-- Enrollment in WIC AND CSFP (Commodity Supplemental Foods Program) or enrollment at more than ONE local agency is FRAUD.
+- Enrollment at more than one WIC local agency is FRAUD.

 - Reporting false income, household size or pregnancy to become eligible to participate in WIC is FRAUD.